nick-kanakis/effective-java-in-a-nutshell/README.md

 ```
 In the parenthesis you put the key class.

-You can also do mor complex nested maps:
+You can also do more complex nested maps:
 ```
 public enum Phase {
     SOLID, LIQUID, GAS;